k7ilo/HBLink3_Install/README.md

 This is an attempt to present an alternative to the DOCKER setup installation method of HBLink3 with the PARROT (EchoTest) service along with a monitoring dashboard using FDMR-Monitor.
 FDMR-Monitor seems to be supported more than the actual HBMonv2 distribution it derives from.
-To get your DMR Network up and running, follow the following steps below.
+To get your DMR Network up and running, follow the steps below.

 ## Prerequisites